refeyn/QuickGraphLib/README.md

 Key advantages:

- - Written in pure QML (with some optional Python helpers), so it can be used in both C++ and Python projects
+ - Written in C++ and QML (with some optional Python helpers), so it can be used in both C++ and Python projects
  - QtQuick's hardware-based rendering makes this library render very fast
  - Support for line graphs, histograms, contour plots and more
  - Interactivity supported natively though declarative bindings and QtQuick